Zero-waste is a whole family experience, and our pets are part of that; but, how the heck do you raise a zero-waste dog!

 All that food we have been talking about has to come out sometime and how we deal with it is extremely important.
 Some might argue that leaving it on the grass is the optimum for zero waste.

 How Safe Is It To Leave Dog Poop On The Ground?

 When left on the ground, the eggs of certain parasites and worms can linger in the soil for years.
-Anyone or any dog who comes into contact with the contaminated soil may also come into contact with these eggs.
+As a result, anyone or any dog who comes into contact with the contaminated soil may also come into contact with these eggs.

 Think of your child coming directly into contact with fresh poop, “1 gram 23 million bacteria”, or even these eggs a year later.
 Young children love to play on the ground and often put things in their mouths or rub their eyes.

 This is why dog poop is very dangerous and should never be left on the ground.
 There is also a link between dog feces and Toxocariasis, a roundworm parasitic infection that causes blindness.

 The Environmental problem Caused By Not Picking Up Dog Poop

 Think of it this way, 63.4 million American households have at least 1 dog.
 Each dog poops a minimum of 2 poops a day, and all of them are filled with microorganisms and pathogens.

 If left on the floor, each poop will eventually flush into the water systems, contaminating drinking water and feeding aquatic algae.
 This algae then blooms and strangles streams, lakes, rivers, and waterways.